poooi/poi/README.md

 npm start
 ```

+Tips:
-You do not have to run `npm install` and `npm run deploy` with every `git pull`, however they're recommended after a major version bump.
+- You do not have to run `npm install` and `npm run deploy` with every `git pull`, however they're recommended after a major version bump.
 In case of any dependency or `require` error, try re-running them.

-For users who have installed packages with npm < 5.0, it is highly recommended to completely remove current `node_modules` folder and re-run `npm install`.
+- If you have installed packages with npm < 5.0, it is highly recommended to completely remove current `node_modules` folder and re-run `npm install`.

+- If you have trouble downloading electron executables from github/amazonaws, [you may set ELECTRON_MIRROR environment variable](https://github.com/electron-userland/electron-download).

 ## Available Plugins
 [plugin-prophet](https://github.com/poooi/plugin-prophet) by [Chiba](https://github.com/Chibaheit)